symfony/symfony-docs/cookbook/email/cloud.rst

 .. index::
    single: Emails; Using the cloud

-How to use the Cloud to Send Emails
+How to Use the Cloud to Send Emails
 ===================================

 Requirements for sending emails from a production system differ from your